ecupaio/personal-site/_posts/2023-01-30-configuring-google-analytics-4-with-google-tag-manager.md

 </html>
 ```

-Save it and push it to prod or just use FTP like a madman.
+Save it and push it to your repo or use FTP on production like a madman.
 Either way, your GTM container is set up on your website.&nbsp;

 #### Wordpress Installation